Baha al-Din al-Amili: Architecture

-Shaykh Baha' al-Din was known for his proficiency in mathematics, architecture and geometry.
+Sheikh Baha' al-Din was known for his proficiency in mathematics, architecture and geometry.
 A number of architectural and engineering designs are attributed to him, but none can be substantiated with sources.
+He is credited with designing the canal network of the Zayanderud river and a heating system for an Isfahan public bath that used a single candle.
+Some of his designs may have included the Naqsh-e Jahan Square and Charbagh Avenue in Isfahan.